ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 .. contents:: Topics
    :local:

-As described in :doc:`intro_dynamic_inventory`, ansible can pull inventory information from dynamic sources, including cloud sources.
+As described in :doc:`../intro_dynamic_inventory`, Ansible can pull inventory information from dynamic sources, including cloud sources.

 How do we write a new one?